Skip to main content

 Master's in Mathematics

-The goal of our graduate program is to train and prepare you for a career in mathematical research and teaching, as well as a career in an industry that values mathematical skills.
+The Mathematics M.S. program goal is to train and prepare you for a career in mathematical research and teaching, as well as a career in an industry that values mathematical skills.

 Curriculum